Frequently Asked Questions

 Are there ways to get involved as an Early College student?

 Yes!
 Your academic advisor can work with you to determine a course load that fits with your academic goals and extracurricular priorities.
+The Minnesota Department of Education requires that students have at least one free period in their high school schedule in order to be eligible for Early College courses.

 How do I schedule a campus tour?